davidoster/letsencrypt-fast/README.md

 The fastest way to test/generate/renew Let's Encrypt SSL certificates!!!
 Requires root access and a live webserver to run the script at.
 The script must run on the live web server.
+It supports multiple domains/sites on the same server to obtain a valid SSL certificate!!!
 IT DOES NOT stop the server from running in order to validate!

 These scripts are based on the excellent work of the people at https://zerossl.com/